Is the Marriott Bonvoy Brilliant annual fee worth it?

 Up to $300 Marriott Statement Credit

-The Marriott Bonvoy Brilliant™ American Express card offers up to a $300 statement credit every year that can be used toward Marriott hotel stays or any hotel room charges.
+The Marriott Bonvoy Brilliant™ American Express card offers up to a $300 statement credit every year that can be used toward eligible purchases at hotels participating in the Marriott Bonvoy program.
 In addition to using it towards the cost of a room, it can even be used to cover hotel restaurants, spas and other Marriott purchases.
 Just make sure you make all charges to your room and then use your Marriott Bonvoy Brilliant card at checkout.

 Each year on your account anniversary, the $300 credit will reset, allowing you to enjoy another complimentary $300 of Marriott expenses.
 There is no rollover on this credit, so to get the most of it (the full $300) you just need to spend $300+ at Marriott throughout each year.
 It is “use it or lose it,” but you have a full year to use it, so this shouldn’t be a problem.

 Considering the $450 annual fee again, this $300 credit alone makes the annual fee effectively just $150 per year if you spend $300 on Marriott hotels each year anyway.

 Another fan favorite perk of the Marriott Bonvoy Brilliant card is the annual free night credit.
 This credit is exactly what it sounds like, and offers you one free night per year at a Marriott hotel after you renew your card.

 Again, remember that the annual fee is $450, and this perk alone can be worth more than that.
 That means that just this single perk can justify the annual fee for many of us.

 To get the credit you must book the room through Marriott’s website or over the phone (800-450-4442) using the “$100 Property Credit, Luxury Credit Card Rate.”
 You also must pay for the room using your Marriott Bonvoy Brilliant card (which of course you should be doing anyway).
 If you book by phone reference the “$100 Property Credit, Luxury Credit Card Rate” member rate.
-You must confirm you are booking the correct $100 property credit rate at time of booking.
+You must confirm you are booking the correct $100 property credit rate at the time of booking.